alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

 translation unit so they don't clash.
 This requires because classes can't have internal linkage.

-> NOTE: the free functions from anonymous namespaces receive internal
+> NOTE: The free functions from anonymous namespaces receive internal
 > linkage implicitly.

 > NOTE: The GDB might have issues during lookup of symbols (variables